firdaus-edymainoe/volte-oneplus-enabler/README.md

 ## Pre-requisite

+-   Click on the `Code` green button at the top to clone or download this repo

 -   Download ADB from [ADB from Google](https://developer.android.com/studio/releases/platform-tools)

 -   Save the ADB folder in the same directory as this README.md